taboca/telasocial-labs/pages/nodejs-forever-daemon/content.md

 This is  development technote and it explains how to setup forever for NodeJS and to make it a daemon — so to have it call your NodeJS application when your linux server is restarted.

+THIS TECHNOTE IS UNDER CONTRIBUTION MODE — IT"S OPEN TO DEVELOPERS AND IT HAS A BOUNTY PROGRAM – the bounty prize and contribution statement of work is hosted at the [mechanical turk developers account]()

 NodeJS is based in the [JavaScript V8](http://code.google.com/p/V8) from Chrome and it's good for a range of kinds of applications and it brings JavaScript to the server.
 Applications written with NodeJS will be event driver.
 As an example, if you want to create a file, you dispatch a call and later a callback function will be called so that's how you know the file was created.
 This is a good model so your app won't be stuck and waiting for execution of events.

 ## NodeJS install requirements